kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/17-sticky-header/02-sticky-header-p2.md

 ```

 ## Removing class
+* When you add a class you also have to remove it
+* The functionality will be add a class with a color font style when the user has scrolled to that part of the page
+* Then remove that class when they are no longer at that section
 * We need to remove the `is-current-link` class for the yellow links
 * Right before this line:

 `HighlightSection.js`

+* We could use jQuery to select the `is-current-link` like this:

 ```js
 $(matchingHeaderLink).addClass('is-current-link');
 ```

 * We want to remove `is-current-link` from any/all nav links
-* We could use jQuery to select the `is-current-link` like this:
-* It is a good idea to deal with all DOM selection in the constructor
+* **tip** It is a good idea to deal with all DOM selection in the constructor

 `HighlightSection.js`